Hadokane/CI_PP2_HUG/README.md

 Great care has been taken, to ensure that the website is designed to meet best practice standards, and is responsive on all screen resolutions.

-It has been tested on a variety of devices and screen resolutions: from mobiles; to tablets; and 4k-monitors.
+It has been tested on a variety of devices and screen resolutions: from mobiles; to tablets; and 4k monitors.
 It also has proven compatibility with all popular web browsers.

 ---
 ## Table of Contents